 Texas has strong support at the state and local level prosecuting DWI and DUI offenders.
 TDCAA supports the traffic safety resource prosecutor (TSRP).
 This association provides technical assistance, training, education, and case resources for prosecutors handling impaired driving cases.
 The TSRP has been a long-standing, critical member of the TxIDTF and is instrumental in integrating representatives from law enforcement through adjudication to improve DWI prosecution.
-The TSRP has been a significant champion of no-refusal initiatives by providing training and technical assistance throughout the state.
+The TSRP has also been a significant champion of no-refusal initiatives by providing training and technical assistance throughout the state.

-At the local level, many prosecutors have joined in implementing integrated approaches to address their jurisdiction's impaired driving problem.
-An overwhelming majority of Texas elected prosecutors hold DWI prosecution to be a priority of their offices.
-Several local prosecutors are members of the TxIDTF and provide a practical perspective related to processing DWI cases through the criminal justice system.
+At the local level, prosecutors have implemented integrated approaches to address their jurisdiction's impaired driving problem.
+Texas elected prosecutors hold DWI prosecution to be a priority of their offices.
+Prosecutors are members of the TxIDTF and provide a practical perspective related to processing DWI cases through the criminal justice system.
 Many of these prosecutors are responsible for implementing no-refusal programs in their jurisdictions, devote time and resources to developing localized DWI task forces, and work to train law enforcement on DWI procedures and enforcement strategies.

-Additionally, the Texas Municipal Courts Education Center (TMCEC) trains and provides technical assistance to prosecutors on prosecuting juvenile DUI cases.
+The Texas Municipal Courts Education Center (TMCEC) trains and provides technical assistance to prosecutors on prosecuting juvenile DUI cases.
 The combination of the TSRP and local prosecutors offers the benefit of diverse perspectives in prosecuting DWI cases.